xnfy520/extjs/docs/guides/command_code/README.md

 To recap, these guidelines are:

  * Each JavaScript source file should contain one `Ext.define` statement at global scope.
- * The name of a source file matches the last segment of the name of the defined type (e.g., the name of the source file containing `Ext.define("MyApp.foo.bar.Thing", ...` would be "Thing.js".
+ * The name of a source file matches the last segment of the name of the defined type such as the name of the source file containing `Ext.define("MyApp.foo.bar.Thing", ...` is "Thing.js".
  * All source files are stored in a folder structure that is based on the namespace of the defined type.
-For example, given `Ext.define("MyApp.foo.bar.Thing", ...`, the source file would be in a path ending with "/foo/bar".
+For example, given `Ext.define("MyApp.foo.bar.Thing", ...`, the source file is in a path ending with "/foo/bar".

 Internally, the compiler views source files and classes as basically synonymous.
 It makes no attempt to split up files to remove classes that are not required.
 Only complete files